 HIGHLIGHTS-Soccer-January transfer deadline day moves

-Latest news and highlights from Europe's top football leagues on transfer deadline day (all times GMT): 1600 CAVANI WILL STAY AT PSG - TUCHEL
+Latest news and highlights from Europe's top football leagues on transfer deadline day (all times GMT): 1750 NZONZI SECURES LOAN MOVE TO RENNES

-Paris St Germain manager Thomas Tuchel has confirmed striker Edinson Cavani will remain at the club until the end of the season.
-Cavani is out of contract at the end of the season and was linked with a move to Atletico Madrid.
+Ligue 1 side Stade Rennais have confirmed the signing of defensive midfielder Steven Nzonzi on loan from Serie A club AS Roma until the end of the season.
+1745 MAN CITY'S ANGELINO JOINS RB LEIPZIG

-"There are worse situations in life than staying at PSG.
-I think he will feel good," Tuchel said.
-"He must regain the confidence and the rhythm.
-Edi is here, he's a great player.
-We won't change this group and that's good."
-READ MORE
+Manchester City full back Angelino, who has been restricted to just 12 appearances this season, will spend the rest of the season on loan at RB Leipzig.
+1730 CUNHA SIGNS FOR HERTHA BERLIN

 Carrasco returns to Atletico after Chinese sojourn Solskjaer doesn't expect deadline day arrivals at Man United